saltyrtc/saltyrtc-meta/Task-ORTC.md

 Furthermore, a *label* field MAY be set to a string to be able to distinguish `RTCSctpCapabilities` for different SCTP transports.
-The label *handover* is reserved and SHALL NOT be used by user applications.
+The label value `handover` is reserved and SHALL NOT be used by user applications.

 The receiving client SHALL validate that the *capabilities* field contains the amove mentioned fields and their types.